MyTransport SG

 HMW help foreigners/ travellers navigate around Singapore.

-Next, we created a voting tree where we picked out all the voted HMWs and put them hierarchically, with the highest votes on the top.
-This is to find out the most important challenge to work on.
+A voting tree was created by organizing all the selected HMWs hierarchically, with the highest-voted items at the top.
+This approach helped identify the most important challenge to focus on.

 Voting Tree